The following article is an excerpt from "A Book of Bible Study"

 A Lesson from the Life of Jonah

-God not only prevails over the wills of His elect in bringing them to faith in Christ, as we saw demonstrated in the conversion of the Apostle Paul, but He will also prevail over the will of one of His own people in order to accomplish a particular task that He is determined to accomplish through them.
+God not only prevails over the wills of His elect in bringing them to faith in Christ, as we saw demonstrated in the conversion of Saul of Tarsus, but He will also prevail over the will of one of His own people in order to accomplish a particular task that He is determined to accomplish through them.
 God had chosen the prophet Jonah for just such a task.
 In the opening verses of the Book of Jonah, we read:

 The word of the Lord came to Jonah the son of Amittai saying, “Arise, go to Nineveh the great city and cry against it, for their wickedness has come up before Me.”
 But Jonah rose up to flee to Tarshish from the presence of the Lord.
 So he went down to Joppa, found a ship which was going to Tarshish, paid the fare and went down into it to go with them to Tarshish from the presence of the Lord.
 (Jonah 1:1-3)

-Jonah did not want to see Israel’s Gentile enemies receive God’s mercy, but he wanted to see His judgment fall upon them.
+Jonah knew that God was “a gracious and compassionate God, slow to anger and abundant in lovingkindness, and one who relents concerning calamity” (Jonah 4:2).
+But Jonah did not want to see Israel’s Gentile enemies receive God’s mercy; he wanted to see God’s judgment fall upon them.
 So he rebelled against God’s command to go to Nineveh, and he actually headed in the opposite direction.

 Jonah headed toward Tarshish, an ancient city believed to be in what is today Spain, which would have been one of the most remote locations in the known world at that time.
-He must have thought that by running away in the opposite direction to the furthest place he knew about that he could escape the command of the Lord to do what would be for him a very undesirable and distasteful task.
+He probably thought that by running away in the opposite direction to the furthest place that he knew about, he could escape the command of the Lord to do what would be for him a very undesirable and distasteful task.
 Jonah probably reasoned that if he did not go as he was told, the Ninevites would continue in their wickedness, resulting in God’s judgment falling upon them, which was exactly what he wanted to see.

-The problem with Jonah’s plan was that his sovereign God was determined to use him for this task, and of course He knew exactly how much pressure to apply and how to apply it in order to force Jonah to comply with His will.
-God intervened in the life of Jonah to prevail upon him and to force Jonah’s will into compliance with His own will, to make Jonah will and act in order to fulfill His plan and purpose.
-(Again consider Philippians 2:13).
+The problem with Jonah’s plan was that his sovereign God was determined to use him for this task.
+And of course He knew exactly how much pressure to apply, and how to apply it, in order to force Jonah to comply with His will.
+God intervened in the life of Jonah to prevail upon him and to force Jonah’s will into compliance with His own will, to make Jonah will, and act, to fulfill His plan and purpose.
+(Again, consider Philippians 2:13).

 God could have chosen someone else to preach to the Ninevites, but He did not.
 He was determined to use Jonah for this task, which became a very big problem for Jonah, and one that would be resolved in no other way except for him to obey God and do as he was commanded.